What is the deadline to apply for financial aid?

 When should I expect to receive my financial aid award letter?

-Incoming students, who have received their formal letter of acceptance, should expect to receive your financial aid award within 3-4 weeks of submitting your FAFSA and Need Access applications.
+Incoming students, who have received their formal letter of acceptance, should expect to receive your financial aid award within 3-4 weeks of submitting your FAFSA and FAAST applications.

 Once I receive the award letter, what do I need to do to get my financial aid?